Are RV Backup Cameras Worth It?

 - 3 Monitor Mounting Options

-The LeeKooLuu is a great wireless RV backup camera if you don’t have a pre-wired trailer and if you want a great affordable camera that is powerful enough to be used on the back of a travel trailer or 5th-wheel.
+The LeeKooLuu is a great wireless RV backup camera if you want a great affordable rear view camera that is powerful enough to be used on the back of an RV, travel trailer, or 5th-wheel.

-The monitor is 7 inches and can connect with up to 2 cameras which are viewed in a split screen.
+The monitor is 7 inches and can connect with up to 2 cameras which are viewed on a split screen.
 There is a table stand and a bracket mount included for the monitor.

 - Large Monitor Included